vpelss/Emogics_Tarot_Script_WP/README.md

 various cookies that look like "e276a1c4" :
 These are stored shuffles for a combination of ETSWP_first_name, ETSWP_deck, ETSWP_spread, ETSWP_question.
-The life of these cookies can be set by the following hidden field on the main calling form.
+The life of these cookies can be set by the following hidden input on the main calling form.
 You can choose your own time in hours, or set it to zero to disable it.
 eg:
 <input type="hidden" name="ETSWP_deck_life_in_hours" value="24">